September 28, 2025 | Bryan Berk

 Even something as simple as skipping breakfast will already be a game changer.

-Challenge yourself to experiment with this and experience for yourself what this does to your energy, focus and mental clarity.
+Challenge yourself to experiment with this and experience for yourself what this does to your energy levels, focus and mental clarity.

 3. Exercise: Strong Body, Strong Mind